ChronixDB/chronix.storage/README.md

 //Add the time series to the the index chronix.add([ts] as List, luceneIndex)

-//we do a hart commit - only for testing purposes luceneIndex.getOpenWriter().commit()
+//we do a hart commit to ensure documents are searchable luceneIndex.getOpenWriter().commit()

 //Stream time series that match the lucene query *:*